Creation of young colonies (nuclei)

 |

-- leave an opening so that bees still in flight can join the swarm
+- leave an opening so that the bees still in flight can join the swarm

-- in the evening at dusk, close the swarm box and place it for one or two nights in a dark, cool cellar
+- in the evening at dusk, close the swarm box and place it in a dark and cool cellar for one or two nights

-- rehouse the colony the following evening in a hive with frames of foundation (place an empty super on the nuc box, deposit the swarm cluster into the empty super by tapping the lid of the swarm box, close with the cover board, remove the empty super the next day)
+- rehouse the colony the following evening in a hive with foundation frames (place an empty super on the nucleus box, deposit the swarm cluster into the empty super by striking the lid of the swarm box, close with the crown board, remove the empty super the next day)

-- on the evening of the second day after rehousing, the swarm will be fed (3 to 8 litres of syrup, until all frames are built)
+- on the evening of the second day after rehousing, the swarm will be fed (3 to 8 litres of syrup, until all frames are built out)

-- first check after 7 days of the new colony (queen accepted, number of bees, food, queen marking etc.)
+- first inspection of the new colony after 7 days (queen present, number of bees, food, queen marking, etc.)

-- treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

 Sources:

-Creating new colonies in your apiary, Robert Hummel & Maurice Feltin (2015)
+Creating new colonies in one’s own apiary, Robert Hummel & Maurice Feltin (2015)

 See also :